-With a newfound understanding that fat does not make us fat, more and more of us are embracing a healthy balanced diet, rich in nourishing fats.
-Nowadays it is widely accepted that adding an avocado to your lunch salad, or a pastured egg to your breakfast can provide you with a nutrient dense hit of essential fatty acids, but when considering how we use fats and oils for cooking, things become less clear.
+With a newfound understanding that fat does not make us fat, more of us are embracing a healthy balanced diet, rich in nourishing fats.
+Nowadays, it is widely accepted that adding an avocado to your lunch salad or a pastured egg to your breakfast can provide you with a nutrient-dense hit of essential fatty acids, but when considering how we use fats and oils for cooking, things become less clear.

 This handy guide will break down some of the most popular and nutritious cooking oils, showing you how and when to use them to get the very most out of them both in terms of flavor and nutrition.

-Good for – Frying, baking, smoothies, melted on cooked vegetables
+Good for: Frying, baking, smoothies and melted on cooked vegetables

-Tips – Always look for organic, cold pressed and raw coconut oil.
-Coconut oil has a relatively low smoke point making it ideal for baking and gently frying meats and vegetables.
+Tips: Always look for organic, cold-pressed and raw coconut oil; coconut oil has a moderate smoke point (around 350 degrees Fahrenheit), making it ideal for baking and gently frying meats and vegetables

-Good for – Salad dressings, overcooked vegetables, homemade hummus
+Good for: Salad dressings, cooked vegetables and homemade hummus

-Tips – With a relatively low smoke point, exposure to high heats has a damaging effect on the composition of olive oil.
-Reserve only for very low cooking temperatures and using cold over salads and cooked dishes.
+Tips: With a relatively low smoke point (between 320F and 410F), exposure to high heat can have a damaging effect on the composition of olive oil, especially extra-virgin olive oil, which is at the lower end of the scale; reserve only for very low cooking temperatures and using cold over salads and cooked dishes

 A relatively new player on the oil market, avocado oil is gaining popularity in health food circles.
 Touted to ease the symptoms of arthritis and lower blood pressure, avocado oil is a nutrient-dense fat that retains its benefits both when used cold and when exposed to higher cooking temperatures.

-Tips – Avocado oil has a high smoke point making it ideal for more intensive cooking methods.
+Tips: Avocado oil has a high smoke point (520F), making it ideal for more intensive cooking methods

-Flaxseed oil is a rich, nutty-flavored fat, rich in omega 3.
-It is an ideal addition to the diet for those who struggle to obtain omega 3 fats from other sources such as fish or meat.
+Flaxseed oil is a rich, nutty-flavored fat, rich in omega-3s.
+It is an ideal addition to the diet for those who struggle to obtain omega-3 fats from other sources like fish or meat.
 With exceptional anti-inflammatory properties, flaxseed oil has been widely used in natural health circles as a potent cancer preventative.

-Tips – With an incredibly low smoke point, flaxseed oil should be reserved only for salad dressings and drizzling over vegetables.
-Quality of the oil is also key as flaxseed oil can easily become rancid once opened if not stored correctly.
-Opt for cold-pressed organic flaxseed oil and store in a refrigerator away from direct sunlight once opened.
-Consume within 4-6 weeks.
+Tips: With an incredibly low smoke point (225F), flaxseed oil should be reserved only for salad dressings and drizzling over vegetables; quality of the oil is also key as flaxseed oil can become rancid easily once opened if not stored correctly; opt for cold-pressed organic flaxseed oil and store in a refrigerator away from direct sunlight once opened and consume within six weeks

 Touted to lower inflammation, support cardiovascular health and encourage healthy hair and nails, sesame oil is a healthier alternative to processed vegetable oil when used in moderation.
 Traditionally used in Asian cooking, sesame oil brings a distinct, nutty taste to a dish and is loaded with vitamins and minerals.

-Tips – Sesame oil has a low smoke point so is preferable as a dressing.
-Look for toasted sesame oil for dressing salads and overcooked meals.
-Use lighter, heat pressed sesame oil for gently stir-frying meat and vegetables.
+Tips: Sesame oil has a low smoke point (350F), so it is preferable as a dressing or low shallow frying; look for toasted sesame oil for dressing salads and overcooked meals; use lighter, heat pressed sesame oil for gently stir-frying meat and vegetables

-Popular in Paleo and ketogenic diets, ghee, similar to clarified butter is loaded with fat-soluble minerals and essential fatty acids.
-The process of producing ghee is claimed to remove the majority or lactose and casein, leaving only trace amounts, making it tolerable to those with dairy sensitives.
+Popular in paleo and ketogenic diets, ghee (also known as clarified butter) is loaded with fat-soluble minerals and essential fatty acids.
+The process of producing ghee is claimed to remove the majority or lactose and casein, leaving only trace amounts, making it tolerable to those with dairy sensitivities.

-Good for – Baking, sautéing, frying, melting overcooked vegetables
+Good for: Baking, sauteing, frying, melting and with cooked vegetables

-Tips – With a higher smoke point than butter, ghee can tolerate higher cooking temperatures without damaging its nutritional composition.
-Always look for pastured, organic ghee where possible.
+Tips: With a higher smoke point than butter 480F compared to 300F), ghee can tolerate higher cooking temperatures without damaging its nutritional composition; always look for pastured, organic ghee when possible

-Good for – salad dressings, drizzling over cooked vegetables, light sautéing
+Good for: Salad dressings, drizzling over cooked vegetables and light sauteing

-Tips – With a relatively low smoke point, hemp oil is best used cold as a dressing.
-If using for cooking, use only for quick frying at low temperatures.
+Tips: With a relatively low smoke point (320F).
+Hemp seed oil is best used cold as a dressing; if using for cooking, use only for quick frying at low temperatures

-Rich in anti-oxidants, vitamins, and omega 3, beef tallow is a common addition to Paleo recipes.
-It is also a rich source of CLA, renowned for its cancer-fighting properties and brain protective qualities.
+Rich in antioxidants, vitamins and omega-3 fatty acids, beef tallow is a common addition to paleo recipes.
+It is also a rich source of conjugated linoleic acid (CLA), renowned for its cancer-fighting properties and brain protective qualities.

-Tips – with a relatively high smoke point, tallow can be exposed to more vigorous cooking methods.
-Always opt for tallow from grass-fed beef where possible.
+Tips: With a relatively high smoke point (400F), beef tallow can be exposed to more vigorous cooking methods; always opt for tallow from grass-fed beef when possible.